-If you or a loved one has mild or ~spicy~ autism, here are some spots that offer a great time in Austin.
+No matter whether you or a loved one fall on the spectrum, Austin is full of spots that offer a great time during your visit.
 Whether you're planning a date, taking some much-needed alone time, or headed on a family outing, each location offers a place for autistic people to just be.
 Cheers!

 For beautiful scenery and a great time learning about native plants and animals, look no further than the Lady Bird Johnson Wildflower Center.
-The open area is great for avoiding crowds; social distancing and fresh, rural air comes naturally.
+The open area is great for avoiding crowds and enjoying the fresh, outside air.

 Pinballz Arcade provides endless new and historical arcade games.
 One can easily spend hours winning prizes and enjoying great food and drinks.
 The North Austin location is also BYOB!
 This is a local business Austinites are proud of.

 For families and adults who are interested in learning about science, technology, engineering, art and math (STEAM), the Thinkery museum is a great spot.
-Currently open with limited hours, Thinkery is operating at a reduced capacity and may strike your fancy.
 Those who are young and those who are young-at-heart are welcome here.
-Outside of pandemic conditions, they offer sensory-friendly hours.
+Thinkery offers sensory-friendly hours for individuals to experience the museum in a quieter and less crowded environment.

 Everyone has the right to artistic expression and creation and CRAFT offers an on-site crafting workshop with a wonderful array of tools and art supplies for people to enjoy together or alone.
 It’s a jewel in Austin’s crown for creative outlets at all levels.